-- Step 2 Nearest Neighbour Regression imputation.
-The predicted values from a regression model are used to identify a donor from which the reported value is taken as the imputed value for the recipient.
-For nonrespondents, a single donor for all income components is used and the zero or non-zero determination from step 1 is observed. - Step 3 Little and Su imputation.
+Step 3 - Little and Su imputation.
 This method incorporates, via a multiplicative model, the trend across waves (column effect), the recipient's departure from the trend (row effect), and a residual effect donated from another respondent with complete income information for that component (residual effect).
 Wherever possible, the Little and Su imputation replaces the Nearest Neighbour Regression imputation.
 The zero or non-zero determination from step 1 is observed.

-Imputation classes are used for some variables to ensure the donors and recipients match on a small number of characteristics.21 For example, age categories are used in the imputation of some of the income variables to improve the similarity of donors and recipients, hence improving the accuracy of the imputation.
+Imputation classes are used for some variables to ensure the donors and recipients match on a small number of characteristics.22 For example, age categories are used in the imputation of some of the income variables to improve the similarity of donors and recipients, hence improving the accuracy of the imputation.